Lawrence Andreasen

-Lawrence Edwin Andreasen (November 13, 1945 – October 26, 1990) was an American diver.
+Lawrence Edwin "Larry" Andreasen (November 13, 1945 – October 26, 1990) was an American diver.
 He represented his country at the 1964 Summer Olympics in Tokyo, where he received the bronze medal in springboard diving.

 Life

 Competition

 Andreasen started diving at the age of 14; his first dive was into the backyard pool of 1952 and 1956 Olympic diving champion Pat McCormick and her husband Glenn, whose house was on Andreasen's Seal Beach newspaper delivery route.
 When he was 17, Andreasen won a California state championship and the Amateur Athletic Union (AAU) national junior and senior springboard championships, and finished second in the AAU 10 metre platform dive.
 He was later selected for the AAU team competing against a Japanese team in 1963, where he beat Toshio Yamano, Japan's representative for the 1960 3 metre springboard competition.

 Andreasen's Tokyo 1964 finish capped an Olympic springboard diving medal sweep for the American team, with Ken Sitzberger and Frank Gorman placing first and second, respectively.
 Gorman had beaten Andreasen (second) and Sitzberger (third) at the U.S. Olympics trials the previous month.
 Just before his turn on the diving board, the Japanese diver ahead of him struck the board, and Andreasen jumped into the pool to pull him out.